genesishq/genesis/README.md

 Otherwise, you can download and install from [here](http://nodejs.org/download/).

-### Install npm and bower dependencies
+### Install dependencies
 ```
 npm install
 ```

-This runs through all dependencies listed in `package.json` and `bower.json` and downloads them into `node_modules` and `bower_components` folders in your project directory.
+This downloads all dependencies listed in `package.json`.

 ### Running build scripts
 ```
-npm run hot
+npm run dev
 ```

 This will compile your assets and start a webpack dev server with hot mode and react hot module replacement.
 Read [this](http://webpack.github.io/docs/webpack-dev-server.html) for more info.